- What is Jr. Tennis, QuickStart, and 10 & Under Tennis?

 Racquetball is a sport for all ages and athletic ability.
 Racquetball is a singles and a doubles sport.
 That means that players can compete one on one or in teams of two.
 Racquetball is a sport played with 22 inch long racquets and a hollow rubber ball.
 It is typically played indoors on a 20 feet wide x 40 feet long x 20 feet high court with wooden paneled flooring.
 The walls are prepared from a variety of materials to create a lively, paneled surface.
 Request more information.

 The USA Racquetball (USAR), the governing body of racquetball, maintains the official rules of racquetball.
 The rule book contains the basics to start playing to the obscurity of the game.
 Read the official racquetball rules [pdf].

 - Reciprocity Rules

-All Elite Sports Club members that belong to an Elite club that does not have racquetball courts receive limited reciprocity for racquetball.
-The reciprocity allows Elite Sports Club-Mequon & West Brookfield members to participate in racquetball leagues offered at Elite Sports Club-North Shore or Brookfield.
-The reciprocity does not include open racquetball court time and does not allow members full guest privileges to use the entire sport clubs on racquetball league days.
+Elite Sports Club - West Brookfield Visa members that belong to an Elite club that does not have racquetball courts receive limited reciprocity for racquetball.
+The reciprocity allows Elite Sports Club - West Brookfield members to participate in racquetball leagues offered at Elite Sports Club-Brookfield or North Shore.
+The reciprocity does not include open racquetball court time and does not allow members full guest privileges to use the entire club on racquetball league days.